xgzlucario/rotom/README.md

 ## 📃Introduction

 This is Rotom, a high-performance Key-Value memory database written in Go.
-It has built-in multiple commonly used data types, supports persistent storage, and can be used in Golang as an imported package or as a server (the client part is under development and does not support all commands yet).
+It has built-in multiple commonly used data types, supports persistent storage, and can be used in Golang as an imported package or as a server.

 Features:

-1. Built-in data types like String, Map, Set, List, ZSet, BitMap, etc., supporting more than 20 commands.
+1. Built-in data types like String, Map, Set, List, ZSet, BitMap, etc., supporting more than 30 commands.
 2. Microsecond-level expiration time (ttl).
 3. Based on [GigaCache](https://github.com/xgzlucario/GigaCache), it can avoid GC overhead and have stronger multithreaded performance.
 4. RDB + AOF hybrid persistence strategy.